tanjinadnanabir/tanjinadnanabir/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on machine/deep learning and web design.
+- 🔭 I’m currently working on machine learning, deep learning, and web design.
 - 🌱 I’m currently learning NLP, Computer Vision, and LLM.
 - 👯 I’m looking to collaborate on research and projects.
 - 🤔 I’m seeking help with research on deep learning and quantum computing.